91nunocosta/todolist/README.md

 # Code quality

-There are some code quality checks applied here:
+There are some code quality verifications:
 1. linting
 1. type checking (as python is an interpreted language, it's possible to run a program even if the type annotations are wrong)
 1. unit test